 This unit involves a range of on-line and campus-based learning activities that introduce students to key concepts of health and healthcare, the pharmacy profession, roles of a pharmacist, quality use of medicines, government funding, regulatory bodies, the pharmaceutical industry and approval and supply of drugs, with an emphasis on the Australian Health Care system.
-There will be a particular focus on communication, as well as the use of some common non-prescription medications.
-Students are also offered visits to community pharmacies and the Royal Hobart Hospital, workshops on Mental Health First Aid and Tasmanian Aboriginal health status, history and culture.
+There will be a focus on communication, and the use of some common non-prescription medications.
+Students will visit a community and a hospital pharmacy, and will learn about mental health, Tasmanian Aboriginal culture, and Aboriginal and Torres Strait Islander people’s health status and culture.

 |Unit name||Pharmacy Skills in Practice 1|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2024 are indicative and subject to change.
 Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Use basic knowledge of pathophysiology, epidemiology, and pharmacotherapeutics to formulate appropriate courses of action for managing minor illnesses commonly encountered in community pharmacies.